 - In non-clinical testing, the image artifact caused by the IUS extended up to 5 mm from the IUS when imaged with a gradient echo pulse sequence and a 3.0 T MRI system1

-- Tell your patients that they can breastfeed if more than 6 weeks have passed since delivery.
+- Tell your patients that they may use Kyleena when they are breastfeeding.
 Kyleena is not likely to affect the quality or amount of breast milk or the health of the nursing baby.
-However, isolated cases of decreased milk production have been reported among women using progestin.
-The risk of Kyleena becoming attached to (embedded) or going through the wall of the uterus is increased if Kyleena is inserted while the patient is breastfeeding1
+However, isolated cases of decreased milk production have been reported.
+The risk of Kyleena going into the wall of the uterus (becoming embedded) or going through the wall of the uterus is increased if Kyleena is inserted while breastfeeding

 IUD=intrauterine device; IUS=intrauterine system; LNG=levonorgestrel.